Russ Harvey Consulting - Computer and Internet Services

 Major software like Adobe Photoshop or Microsoft Office does not recognize a Windows licence when installed on a Mac (Adobe Cloud and Office 365 subscriptions do).

-However, the Mac comes with a decent office suit pre-installed as well as a host of other decent software.
+However, the Mac comes with an office suit pre-installed as well as a host of other decent software.
+It can also run LibreOffice.

 If you already use an iPad or iPhone, familiarity with iOS will make the transition to macOS easier.